trupti328/movieApp/README.md

 I learned it from Youtube and applied it.

-🛠️ How I Solved It
+✅ How I Fixed Things
-Made a MovieDetailViewModelFactory class.
+Made sure to pass the correct movie id using Intent

-Used ViewModelProvider(this, factory) inside DetailsActivity to create the ViewModel.
+Created API service and other objects manually and passed them as needed.

 Now, the app correctly fetches and displays data without crashing.